SLAP: Simultaneous Localization and Planning Under Uncertainty for Physical Mobile Robots via Dynamic Replanning in Belief Space: Extended version: SLAP via Rollout-based Dynamic Replanning in Belief Space

 Since the current FIRM edge is one of edges over which the above minimization is carried out, the cost-to-go (performance) with rollout is strictly upper (lower) bounded by the nominal FIRM policy cost (performance).
 Furthermore, due to the check in Eq. \eqref{eq:check-success-prob}, it can be further assured that the probability of success of the rollout policy is strictly greater than that of the FIRM policy \axx{in static environments}.

 Once the rollout is computed and the target node is chosen, the robot starts executing the controller $\mu^{tj^*}$ and leaves the vicinity of node $B^t$.
-This node then gets removed from the graph.
-Thus, it is called a virtual node.
+The virtual node $B^t$ then gets removed from the graph.
 Further, it should be noted that as the robot moves on the virtual edge (edge from node $B_{virtual}^t$ to $B^{j^{*}}$), the rollout process is repeated which leads the robot to skip the belief stabilization as needed.
 Consequently, as the robot moves, due to rollout, it chooses actions which are never worse-off than the nominal FIRM policy.
-We refer the reader to Fig.\ref{fig:rollout-cartoon} for a visual explanation of the process. $ \blacksquare $ \end{proof}
+We refer the reader to Fig.~\ref{fig:rollout-cartoon} for a visual explanation of the process. $ \blacksquare $ \end{proof}

-\textit{Remark:} If the desired factor was merely the success probability, one can ignore the cost-to-go comparison condition Algorithm \ref{alg:Rollout-FIRM} and only maximize the success probability.
+\textit{Remark:} If the desired factor was merely the success probability, one can ignore the cost-to-go comparison condition in Algorithm \ref{alg:Rollout-FIRM} and only maximize the success probability.

 In addition to improving the performance while not compromising on the safety, the rollout procedure is particularly helpful in handling the changes in the environment map.
-We discuss this aspect in the following section.
+We discuss this aspect in the Section \ref{sec:SLAPinChange}.